she-code-africa/SCAMP-Cohort6-Technical-Assessment/beginner/design.md

 - Create a one page mobile app to solve the above problem.

 ## Submission
-- Submit the URL to access the figma file on the application form here: https://bit.ly/SCA-mentee-C6
+- Submit the URL to access the figma file on the application form here: [SCA Events](http://shecodeafrica.org/events)

 *Good luck!*